01 What is VEKTOR?

 For large migrations (>10,000 entries), process in batches of 100–500 with brief pauses to avoid embedding queue saturation.
 The AUDN loop is idempotent — safe to re-run on data that's already been ingested.

 A commitment that VEKTOR will never move to a mandatory subscription model for core features.
-Once you purchase a licence, the software is yours permanently — including all future updates.
+Once you purchase a licence, the software is yours permanently — including 6 months updates.

 Optional services (extended support, cloud sync) may be offered on subscription, but the core SDK — the memory graph, AUDN loop, REM cycle, and all integration adapters — remains a one-time purchase.
 Forever.